DoTMob/openVPN-DoTvpn/README.md

 Once it ends, you can run it again to add more users, remove some of them or even completely uninstall OpenVPN.

-I want to run my own VPN but don't have a server for that You can get a VPS from just $3/month at www.OVH.CA  with anti-Ddos protection
+I want to run my own VPN but don't have a server for that You can get a VPS from just $3/month at https://www.ovh.com/world/vps/  or   https://www.vultr.com  with anti-Ddos protection